ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/people/__2023-09-05_22-56-46-666000_cam.webp" description="Buyantogtokh." %}

-She housed Lhagwa, Anuka, Kourtney and I in her ortz next door.
+She housed Lhagwa, Anuka, Kourtney and I in her ort next door.
 Once we settled, she came over for dinner that Anuka made.
 Inevitably the cards got pulled out, along with the vodka.
 After several days of playing, I finally won my very first game of 13.
 Maybe it was those lessons Baagii gave me.
-Feeling pretty rich with the 5K bill Lhagwa just handed me, I was quickly reminded that Anuka had beat me the prior round, and so the money really belonged to her.
+Feeling pretty rich with the 5K bill Lhagwa just handed me, I was quickly reminded that Anuka had beaten me the prior round, and so the money really belonged to her.
 Everyone laughed at my short-lived riches.
 Before handing it over I decided to take a picture of the bill, serving as perhaps the only proof that I ever won a game.
 Everyone thought it was hilarious that I took a picture of it.

 {% include photo.html url="2023-09-14-north-mongolia/8/__2023-09-04_10-05-16-665000_evan.webp" width="70%" %}

 I went to bed feeling thankful for all the laughs we had shared that night.
 I felt amongst friends.
 The crackling sound of the fire was overlaid with Lhagwa's drunken snoring.
 The flickering flames illuminated the animal skin walls.
-The last thing I remember before falling asleep was looking at a bright star through the chimney hole of the ortz.
+The last thing I remember before falling asleep was looking at a bright star through the chimney hole of the ort.

 ## Day 9: Autumnal migration